 Patrick joined the SNP in 1997, aged 17.
 Originally from Inverness, he has made Glasgow his home since moving there as a student, with spells living and working in London and Malawi.

 He has held a number of SNP responsibilities and was National Secretary of the Party between 2012 and 2016.
+He was first elected as MP for Glasgow North in the 2015 General Election and was re-elected in 2017.
 He was also the SNP Candidate for Glasgow North in the 2010 General Election.